 Film education and close relationships with the film-lovers’ community is at the heart of Skalvija’s mission.
 The cinema starts to build up the loyalty of the spectator at a very early age.
-Each age group has its own film programme accompanied with meetings, discussions, workshops, educational material, etc. For example: “Karlsson Cinema” is dedicated for pre-school children and families, “Learning from Cinema” is designed for schoolchildren, “Skalvija Film Academy” is aimed at young people with ambitions in filmmaking.
+Each age group has its own film programme accompanied with meetings, discussions, workshops, educational material, etc. For example: “Karlsson Cinema” is dedicated for pre-school children and families, “Learning from Cinema” is designed for schoolchildren, “Skalvija Film Academy” is aimed at young people with ambitions in filmmaking, not only they get an education here but also make and screen their own creations.

 In addition to educational initiatives, Skalvija is very proud to be the organizer of the International Vilnius Documentary Film Festival (VDFF).
 The festival was launched in 2004, and it‘s the oldest documentary film platform in the Baltics.
 Each year the main and special festival programmes show the most recent internationally awarded documentaries while a retrospective is dedicated to an acknowledged filmmaker.
 Nicolas Philibert, Pawel Lozinski, Sergej Dvorcevoj, Viktor Kossakovsky, Leonard Retel Helmrich, Peter Liechti are among those who honored the festival with their presence.